hanishkvc/prgs-sdr-kspecanal/README.rst

 again and again.

 It shows the normalised fft result magnitudes of the scan on a Log scale.
+These are shown as 3 curves

+        The Red curve which is the max values seen till then.

+        The Green curve, which is the average of values seen till then.

+        The Blue curve, which is the current scan's values.

 It also shows a heatmap | waterfall of the signal levels over a period of time till then.